Castalia

-Castalia /kəˈsteɪliə/ (Κασταλία), in Greek mythology, was a naiad-nymph of Phocis, a daughter of the river-god Achelous who inhabited the Castalian spring in Delphi.
-Mythology connects her to Apollo, the god of Delphi.
+Castalia /kəˈsteɪliə/ (Κασταλία), in ancient Greek and Roman mythology, is a young nymph, a daughter of the river-god Achelous who attracted the god Apollo and who is said to have flung herself into the sacred spring in Delphi when pursued by him.
+The spring took the name Castalia afterwards.

+Family

+Castalia was the child of the river-god Achelous.

 Mythology

-In older traditions, Castalian spring already existed by the time Apollo came to Delphi searching for Python.
+The Castalia or Castalian Spring was the name of a spring near Delphi, sacred to the Muses, mentioned by many authors.
+According to old traditions, the Castalian Spring already existed by the time Apollo came to Delphi searching for Python.
 According to some, the water was a gift to Castalia from the river Cephisus.